-Outside of work, Christine enjoys coaching youth sports through the YMCA, volunteering in the community, and running.
+Outside of work, Christine enjoys coaching youth sports, volunteering in the community, and running.
 Most importantly, she treasures spending time with her family.

 Julie Mendez, Ph.D., is the Parent-Child Relationship Consultant for HRI’s on-line educational programs.
 Julie is an Associate Professor in the Department of Psychology at UNCG.
 She is a licensed clinical psychologist and received her doctoral degree in School, Community and Child Clinical Psychology from the University of Pennsylvania.
 Her research expertise includes parent-child interaction, socioemotional development during early childhood, and family well-being.
 Over the past 15 years, Julie has conducted a number of community-based research projects looking at risk and resilience among children growing up in poverty, and how families with limited resources support their children’s development.
 She works closely with local preschool programs and the Guilford County Schools and Asheboro City Schools to disseminate information to parents and parent groups about the importance of parenting and family engagement in learning opportunities for children.